Theragatha - The Verses of the Senior Monks

 They don’t have the power to cut their lust,

-So they’re attached to children, wives, and wealth.
+so they cling to children, wives, and wealth.

 Sambulakaccāna